TrueAquarius/Hello.ChatBot/README.md

 ## Features
 - Chat with your Azure OpenAI instance from your Console
 - Switch between different models (more precisely: switch between different deployments) with the `/model` command.
-- Chat history; length of history can be set with `\history` commad.
+- Chat history; length of history can be set with `\history` command.
 - Get help with `\help` command